strohs/aws-cda-notes/study-notes-JUNE2018.md

 ### memcached
 * a widely adopted memory object caching system
 * ElastiCache is protocol compliant with Memcached
-    * popular tools that you use today with existing memcached environmants will work seamlessly
+    * popular tools that you use today with existing memcached environments will work seamlessly

 ### redis
 * popular open-source in-memory key value store that supports data structures such as sorted sets and lists